Man dies after fall from bonfire in Northern Ireland

 “The family are well-known in the area, and I am sure this will be greatly felt within the community.”

-Mr Wilson said he understood that the bonfire would now be removed by members of the community.
+Mr Wilson said he understood the bonfire would now be removed by members of the community.

 The fatal fall in Antiville comes as Larne had been making headlines for another bonfire in the town.

-Bonfire builders at nearby Craigyhill estate are attempting to break a world record for the tallest bonfire, which currently stands at 198 feet.
+Bonfire builders in the nearby Craigyhill estate are attempting to break a world record for the tallest bonfire, which currently stands at 198 feet.

+The builders said they will continue with their record bid in tribute to the man’s memory.

 Twelfth commemorations in Northern Ireland mark the victory of Protestant King William of Orange over Catholic King James II at the Battle of the Boyne, north of Dublin, in 1690 – a triumph that secured a Protestant line of succession to the British Crown.